 According to Newswaver, the average corporate email open rate is about 66%, and best-performing companies reach 88%.
-These averages are absolutely outperforming customers open rates but, on the other hand, they also suggest that if emails are the only communication channel, Internal communications department are only reaching about a half of the individuals in organizations.
+These averages are absolutely outperforming customers open rates but, on the other hand, they also suggest that if emails are the only communication channel, the Internal communications department is only reaching about half of the individuals in organizations.

 As good practices for improving your internal emails open rates performance, we encourage you to segment